Volunteers gather to search Vermilion Bay for missing Seacor crew members

-Cypremort Point, La.
-(KLFY) It’s been 15 days since the Seacor Power lift boat capsized near Port Fourchon.
+IBERIA PARISH, La.
+(KLFY) – It’s been 15 days since the Seacor Power lift boat capsized near Port Fourchon.

 The seven men who remain missing; their families are holding onto hope.